-Use the Capacity Overview screen to assess workload status and how much capacity is remaining in data centers across your environment.
+Use the Optimize Capacity screen to assess workload status and how much capacity is remaining in data centers across your environment.

-In the menu, select home and then click Overview under Optimize Capacity in the left pane.
+Click Capacity under Optimize in the left menu.
 From the Quick Start screen, select Assess Capacity in the second-from-left column.

 The Capacity Optimization and Reclaim features are tightly integrated functions that enable you to assess workload status in data centers across your environment.
 You can determine time remaining until CPU, memory, or disk space resources run out and realize cost savings when underutilized VMs can be reclaimed and deployed where needed.

 When you open the Optimize Capacity page, graphical representations of all the data centers and custom data centers in your environment appear.
 VMware Cloud on AWS data centers has a unique icon to differentiate it from the other data centers.

 - Time Remaining specifies which clusters are most constrained and displays the criticality of the cluster.

 - vRealize Operations shows you the number of reclaimable VMs and the associated cost savings.
 Click View Reclaimable VMs to navigate to the Reclaim page.

 - Cluster Utilization